-All graduate and post-baccalaureate coursework leading to a degree, certificate, or committee or composite letter is to be completed at Agnes Scott.
+All graduate and post-baccalaureate coursework leading to a degree or certificate is to be completed at Agnes Scott.
 During admission, post-baccalaureate and graduate degree-seeking students may request up to 8 credit hours of transfer credit from prior coursework be reviewed for transfer credit, per the Transfer Credit policy.
+Transfer Credit is not permitted for programs with fewer than 30 credit hours required for completion.
 Please refer to the Transfer Credit policy for additional details.